-Dinakdakan is an Ilocano dish, somewhat similar to Pampango's sisig.
+Dinakdakan is an Ilocano dish, somewhat similar to Pampango's sisig, except that it's seasoned with vinegar instead of lime juice.

 The Ilocanos have a wide variety of interesting dishes that we tend to crave after the first taste.